Evri Delivery Driver Insurance

 1. Can I use my regular car insurance to drive for Evri?

 Usually not on its own.
 Standard car insurance often doesn’t include parcel delivery for payment, so many Evri drivers look for courier insurance or Hire and Reward cover instead.
-It’s always worth checking the policy wording and asking the insurer directly if anything is unclear.
+It is always worth checking the policy wording and asking the insurer directly if anything is unclear.

 3. Do I need Goods in Transit insurance?